2019 © eng: genocide-copyright

-In January 2006, there was published a joint decision of Kyiv City State Administration, Ministry of Culture and Tourism of Ukraine and the Ministry of Construction, Architecture and Housing and utility companies to conduct a nationwide open competition of the design the memorial complex to victims of famines ( an old name of Memorial).
+In January 2006, there was published a joint decision of Kyiv City State Administration, Ministry of Culture and Tourism of Ukraine and the Ministry of Construction, Architecture and Housing and utility companies to conduct a nationwide open competition of the design of the memorial complex to victims of famines ( an old name of the Memorial).

-Holodomor victims’ Memorial is the first stage and consists of several parts: two sculptures of angels, which is a symbolic entrance to the Memorial area, square "Millstones of destiny", which is surrounded by millstones, in the center of the square there is a sculpture of a girl who is called "Bitter memories of childhood," "Candle of Memory", which is surrounded by a complex artistic compositions (storks, iron crosses, boulders, slabs engraved with the years of crime against the Ukrainian people), Hall of memory is the central part of the Memorial, which now serves as the museum, "blackboards alley " includes granite countertops with a list of localities which were in a special regime that exterminated population during the famine.
+Holodomor victims’ Memorial is the first stage and consists of several parts: two sculptures of angels, which is a symbolic entrance to the Memorial area, square "Millstones of destiny" surrounded by millstones.
+In the center of the square there is a sculpture of a girl which is called "Bitter memories of childhood".
+A monument "Candle of Memory" is surrounded by a complex of artistic compositions (storks, iron crosses, boulders, slabs engraved with the years of crime against the Ukrainian people).
+The Hall of memory is the central part of the Memorial and at the moment serves as the museum.
+"Blackboards alley " includes granite countertops with a list of localities which were under a special regime that exterminated population during the famine.

-In July 31, 2015 on the basis of the laws "On the Holodomor of 1932-1933 in Ukraine", "On conferment of legal entities and property of the names (aliases) individuals, anniversary and holiday dates, names and dates of historical events", "On culture", "On museums and Museum Affairs" and the support of the public, the museum was renamed the National Museum "Holodomors’ victims’ Memorial in Ukraine" in the National Museum "Holodomor victims’ Memorial".
+On July 31, 2015 on the basis of the laws "On the Holodomor of 1932-1933 in Ukraine", "On conferment of legal entities and property of the names (aliases) individuals, anniversary and holiday dates, names and dates of historical events", "On culture", "On museums and Museum Affairs" and the support of the public, the museum was renamed as the National Museum "Holodomor victims Memorial" from the National Museum "Holodomors’ victims’ Memorial in Ukraine".

 Today the National Museum "Holodomor victims Memorial" exists in the memorial form of "Candle of Memory", whereas the complete museum with proper infrastructure is still not built.